BenoitDelec/FadalBazooka.github.io/index.md

 ### What is sentiment analysis ?

-Sentiment analysis, also referred to as opinion mining, is a classification technique which aims to analyze sentences to extract the expressed sentiment from them.
+Sentiment analysis, also referred to as opinion mining, is a classification technique which aims to analyze sentences to extract the expressed sentiment from them, and capture how positive or negative this statement is.
+In our analysis, the [NLTK - Natural Language Toolkit](https://www.nltk.org) library was used and allowed to compute sentiment scores ranging from -1 to 1, corresponding to negative and postive extrema, respectively.

 ...